HTP Motorsport feels comfortable in both sprint and endurance racing

 Success in the FIA GT and Blancpain GT Series

 In 2013, HTP Motorsport competed in both FIA GT and Blancpain Series.
-In the FIA GT Series, alongside with Gravity Harouz Racing from the Czech Republic, HTP scored wins at Zandvoort and Slovakiaring before winning the titles in the Pro-Am Cup and Gentlemen’s Trophy, while in Pro Cup HTP Motorsport finished 4th.
+In the FIA GT Series, alongside with Gravity Harouz Racing from the Czech Republic, HTP scored wins at Zandvoort and Slovakiaring before winning the titles in the Pro-Am and Gentlemen’s Trophy, while in Pro Cup HTP Motorsport finished 4th.

-HTP Motorsport team dominated 2016 Blancpain GT Series
+HTP Motorsport team dominated 2016 Blancpain GT Series with Mercedes

 In 2015, HTP Motorsport again had a fine season in the Blancpain GT Series scoring a total of four victories before finishing 2nd in the overall standings, as well as in the Sprint Cup Teams’ championship.
 However, Maxi Buhk and Vincent Abril won the Sprint Cup Drivers’ championship title while Jules Szymkowiak was the winner of Silver Cup.